evanx/chronica/lib/ComponentFactory.md

 - its configuration, which is decorated with defaults and asserted
 - a logger configured with its name
 - the other components it requires e.g. `reporter` requires the `alerter` singleton.
-- the shared state of the application
+- the context containing required dependencies e.g. other components and "stores"

 The following example is an ExpressJS server: